zhengkai-cloudian/hap-operator/README.md

 ## Install Kubernetes

 Perform Step 1 to Step 7 on every node that you wish to add into the kubernetes cluster.
+Perform Step 8 to Step X on only master node.

 ### Step 1: Configure Kubernetes Repository